Hairum-Qureshi/Nest.js-React.js-TailwindCSS-Auth-Template-Repo/README.md

-**NestJS + React + Vite + Tailwind + Turbo Template**
+# NestJS + React + Vite + Tailwind + Turbo (with Google Auth)

 This repository is a **full-stack monorepo template** using **npm workspaces** and **Turborepo** to manage a React frontend and a NestJS backend in a single repository.

-The goal of this template is to provide:

-- A minimal but correct monorepo setup
-- Clear separation of frontend and backend concerns
-- Centralized dependency management
-- Coordinated development scripts without over-engineering
+It is based on a minimal monorepo foundation, with **Google authentication pre-wired using Firebase** so you don’t have to build auth plumbing from scratch.

 This is a **template**, not a production-ready system.

+---

+## What This Template Is

+This template provides:

+* A correct, minimal **monorepo setup**
+* Clear separation of frontend and backend concerns
+* Centralized dependency management
+* Coordinated development scripts
+* **Working Google OAuth (Firebase) across frontend and backend**

+Authentication is included, but only to the extent required to:

+* Sign users in with Google on the frontend
+* Verify and trust those users on the backend

+Everything else remains intentionally unopinionated.

+---

+## What This Template Is *Not*

+This template does **not** try to be a full application starter.

+It does **not** include:

+* User roles or permissions
+* Auth-based authorization rules
+* Session persistence strategies
+* Database schemas or migrations
+* API clients or shared domain models
+* Deployment, Docker, or CI/CD

+Those decisions are left to the user.

 ---